 Afghanistan to release 10,000 prisoners to slow spread of coronavirus

-"The president has issued a decree that several thousand prisoners will be released soon due to coronavirus," said an official in President Ashraf Ghani's office.

-Those released will not include members of Islamist militant groups the Taliban or Islamic State.
+Those released will not include members of Islamist militant groups the Taliban or Islamic State, and the process will be completed within 10 days, said two government officials.
+"Prisoners with serious health problems, women, children, the elderly above 55 years will benefit from the decree," said Attorney General Mohammad Farid Hamidi.

+Afghanistan has reported 91 cases of coronavirus and three deaths.
+The country's western Herat province has recorded at least 54 of the 75 total cases reported in the last week.
+International aid groups in recent weeks have raised concerns about the possibility of the coronavirus spreading in prisons across Afghanistan.

+Ahmad Rashid Totakhil, the head of the general directorate of prisons, said the decision to release 10,000 prisoners was taken to tackle the spread of the highly contagious virus.
+It was not clear whether prisoners will be tested or given medical aid before being released from prisons across the country.
+(Additional reporting by Charlotte Greenfield; Writing by Rupam Jain; Editing by Mike Collett-White and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)